POSTECH-CVLab/point-transformer/README.rst

     pip install -r requirements.txt

-Example training
+Training
 ----------------

 Install with: ``pip install -e .``

-There example training script can be found in ``pointnet2/train.py``.
+The example training script can be found in ``pointnet2/train.py``.
 The training examples are built using `PyTorch Lightning <https://github.com/williamFalcon/pytorch-lightning>`_ and `Hydra <https://hydra.cc/>`_.

-A classification Point Transformer can be trained as
+You can train a Point Transformer model on various tasks as,

 ::

+  # train Point Transformer for classification task on ModelNet40
   python -m pointnet2.train task=cls model=point_transformer

-It will load the config files, task/cls.yaml, model/point_transformer.yaml, and task_model/cls-point_transformer.yaml.
+  # train Point Transformer for part segmentation task on ShapeNet
+  python -m pointnet2.train task=partseg model=point_transformer

+  # train Point Transformer for semantic segmentation task on S3DIS
+  python -m pointnet2.train task=semseg model=point_transformer

 If you want to override the default config, you can pass the command line arguments,

 ::